Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **How to fix the violation**: Mark the property definition with the "x-ms-secret": true annotation if the property is a secret.

-### <a name="ROUNDTRIP_MISSING_PROPERTY" />ROUNDTRIP_MISSING_PROPERTY
+### <a name="ROUNDTRIP_ADDITIONAL_PROPERTY" />ROUNDTRIP_ADDITIONAL_PROPERTY

 **Output Message**: The property is returned in the GET response, but it is not declared in the PUT request.
 If it is a read-only property, update the swagger definition for this property to mark it as \"readOnly\": true.
 Alternatively, keep the property in the GET schema but remove it from the PUT schema.
 If the property has a default value, update the Swagger definition for this property to mark it with \"default\": <default value> annotation.

-**Description**: The property was in the PUT request, but it is returned in the subsequent GET response.
+**Description**: The property was not in the PUT request, but it is returned in the subsequent GET response.
 This implies that the property is read-only or has a default value.

 **How to fix the violation**: If the property is a read-only, update the swagger definition for this property to mark it as "readOnly": true.
 Alternatively, keep the property in the GET schema but remove it from the PUT schema.
 If the property has a default value, update the Swagger definition for this property to mark it with "default": <default value> annotation.